Jannik-Schroeder/plantsControl/README.md

 # Plants Control

 ## Project Description
-This is a plant monitoring system using ESP8266/ESP32 to measure and control the soil moisture level.
+This is a plant monitoring system that uses ESP8266/ESP32 to measure and control soil moisture.
+If the plant is too dry, it will be watered automatically.
+For monitoring, the data will be stored in influxdb.

 ## License
 This project is licensed under the MIT License.